 - Nationally recognized legal counsel

-If you're facing a domestic battery charge, Hamilton Grant NTX provides outstanding legal representation.
+If you're facing a domestic battery charge, Hamilton Grant PC provides outstanding legal representation.
 Attorney Grant is a Texas Super Lawyer with two decades of criminal defense practice.
 Her proven legal ability has resulted in the highest rating from Martindale-Hubbell® , the national lawyers' peer review organization as well as a rating of 10 Superb by Avvo.
 She and her committed legal team know how to build effective and compelling legal defenses that can make a difference in the outcome of your case.

 To begin discussing your legal options with one of our Dallas domestic battery attorneys, call (214) 225-7117 today.
 We also represent clients in Collin County and throughout north Texas.